-Asian markets rise amid uncertainty over US-China trade spat
+Global markets rise amid uncertainty over US-China trade

 - Home prices have risen fastest in South Seattle, as citywide median nears $820,000 VIEW

 WALL STREET: Stocks fell on jitters about the possible impact of the tariff dispute on U.S. exporters.
 Caterpillar, a construction equipment maker, slid 3.5 percent and aircraft manufacturer Boeing lost 3.1 percent.
-The Dow Jones industrial average dropped 2.3 percent to 23,932.76.
-It is down 10 percent from its record high in late January.
-The Standard & Poor’s 500 lost 2.2 percent to 2,604.47.
-The Nasdaq composite slid 2.3 percent to 6,915.11.
+The Dow dropped 2.3 percent, the S&P lost 2.2 percent and the Nasdaq composite slid 2.3 percent.